LegendPhilolo/LegendPhilolo/README.md

-- 👋 Hi, I’m @LegendPhilolo
+- 👋 Hi, I’m Philip Barongo.
-- 👀 I’m interested in Learning Computer Science
+- 👀 I’m a Software Engineer.
-- 🌱 I’m currently learning Harvard CS50
+- 🌱 I’m currently working in Fiver.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on any project.
-- 📫 How to reach me text me.
+- 📫 How to reach me text me on my linked in project.

 <!---
 LegendPhilolo/LegendPhilolo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.